igorkulman/coding-journal/content/post/2018/checking-for-missing-translations-in-ios/index.md

 ${PROJECT_DIR}/support/verify-string-files -master ${SRCROOT}/iOSSampleApp/Resources/Base.lproj/Localizable.strings -warning-level warning
 {{< / highlight >}}

-or you can make it even better but making the tool produce errors in production builds but warning in debug builds
+or you can make it even better by making the tool produce errors in production builds but warning in debug builds

 {{< highlight bash >}}
 if [ "${CONFIGURATION}" = "Release" ]; then